Skip to content

 A business can choose three main “categories” of employer contributions when designing a safe harbor plan.
 These include:

-• Basic match: The employer matches 100% on the first 3% of deferred compensation and a 50% match on the next 2%.
+• Basic match: The employer matches 100% on the first 3% of deferred compensation and a 50% match on the next 2%, for a potential match total of 4%.

 • Non-elective: The company contributes 3% or more of each employee’s compensation, regardless of whether the employee also makes elective deferrals.

-Employers with 50 or fewer employees can receive a startup credit of 100% of administrative expenses, up to $5,000 per year, for three years.
-The full credit is available to employers with 50 or fewer employees, phasing out for employers with more than 100 employees.
+Employers with 100 or fewer employees may be eligible to receive a startup credit of up to $5,000 per year, for three years.
+The full credit, which covers 100% of eligible startup costs, is available to employers with 50 or fewer employees, phasing out for employers with 51-100 employees.
 Additionally, employers can also receive a tax credit equal to the amount of contributions they have made on behalf of non-highly compensated employees, up to $1,000 per employee.

-Taken together, the changes brought by SECURE 2.0 have made it significantly more affordable for businesses of all sizes to start a new retirement plan like a safe harbor 401(k).
+Taken together, the changes brought by the SECURE Act 2.0 have made it significantly more affordable for businesses of all sizes to start a new retirement plan like a safe harbor 401(k) plan.

 Maximize Savings Before the New Year